ChrisRenfrow/zulipsis/README.md

 	"Taking a break...",
 ]

-# The name of the emoji to use for each state
+# The name of the emoji to use by default for each state
 [emoji]
 start = "start"
 working = "tools"
-pause = "moon"
+pause = "zzz"
 ```

 ## Roadmap

 **Absolutely:**

+- [x] Add ability to specify emoji on per-phrase basis
+  - e.g. `["Rewriting it in Rust...", "ferris"]`
 - [ ] Add default configuration
-- [ ] Add ability to specify emoji on per-phrase basis
-  - e.g. `["Rewriting it in Rust...", "ferris"]`
 - [ ] Add options to control output (--verbose)
 - [ ] Handle common HTTP responses sensibly
 - [ ] Make the program behave as expected when running (and terminating) as daemon